 Conwy Town Wall

-Surrounding the old part of town, the town walls are a great way to go from the waterfront to the Castle a scenic way.
+The town walls surround the old part of town, and they are a scenic way to go from the waterfront to the Castle.

 The views from the top look over the rooftops to the river beside the Castle.